What is a Valve Positioner?

 - Input signal: 3–15 psi (air pressure)

-- Output: Pneumatic signal to actuator
+- Output: Pneumatic signal to the actuator

-- Best for: Simple, non-electrical environments
+- Best for: Simple, non-electrical environments, or highly flammable areas.

-- Limitation: Less accurate than digital types
+- Limitation: Less accurate and slower than digital types.

 2. Electro-Pneumatic Positioner (I/P Positioner)